lllxxyyy-lxy/SpotZoomer/README.md

 ## 📁 Data

-All datasets used in VISD can be downloaded from the 10x Genomics data repository:
+All datasets used in TransSR can be downloaded from the 10x Genomics data repository:
 🔗 [10x Genomics](https://www.10xgenomics.com/datasets?configure%5BhitsPerPage%5D=50&configure%5BmaxValuesPerFacet%5D=1000&page=2)

 For detailed dataset information, please refer to the **Data Availability** section of the paper.